 Children enter our doors at St. Francis Medical Center ill, frightened and anxious.
 The Pediatric team at SFMC strives to provide care not only to the child, but to the family also by putting a kind, human face on healthcare.

 Our pediatric services consist of a 11-bed pediatric unit and a 6-bed Pediatric Intensive Care Unit (PICU), the only PICU in Northeast Louisiana.
-So that pediatric staff members are easily identifiable for patient safety, all staff members wear brown with pink or blue.
+So that pediatric staff members are easily identifiable for patient safety, all staff members wear black scrubs with pink or blue.
 The entire area is decorated to make your child's stay a little more pleasant.
 Making your child feel safe and secure during their time with us is one of our main priorities.
 In addition, we care for the family as a whole, providing a comfortable sleep chairs for parents, as well as a courtesy meal for one parent.

 Our playroom provides an area for the child to go, with supervision, to have some play time.
 Children's games and other age appropriate toys are provided.
 Wagons are available so that the children who are unable to visit the playroom can take a ride.